-The optimal register for 3′ pairing to let-7a, occurring at miRNA nucleotides 11–17 (Fig 4B), was somewhat offset from the optimal register previously determined from the repression and conservation data, which centered on miRNA nucleotides 13–18 (Fig. 1A) (REF Grimson).
-Because the previous analyses pooled data from multiple miRNAs, and because different miRNAs can have diverse site-type preferences (McGearyREF), we acquired the 3′-pairing profiles of two other miRNAs, miR-1 and miR-155, for comparison to the let-7a profiles.
+The optimal register for 3′ compensatory pairing with let-7a occurred at miRNA nucleotides 11–17 (Fig 4B), which was somewhat offset from the register of nucleotides 13–18 that was previously determined from repression and conservation data (Fig. 1A) (Grimson et al., 2007).
+Because the studies analyzed the aggregate behavior of a many different miRNAs, and because different miRNAs can have diverse site-type preferences (McGeary, Lin, et al, 2019), we preformed AGO-RBNS with programmed 3′-compensatory libraries for both miR-1 and miR-155, generated simithe 3′-pairing profiles the let-7a profiles.
 As with let-7a, we synthesized programed libraries enriched for all possible single-nucleotide seed mismatches at positions 2–7, performed AGO-RBNS, and calculated KD, Rel values for 7-nt 3′ sites in all possible registers, over a 0–16-nt range of loop lengths, in the context of each of the 18 seed mismatches.
 Normalizing for the contribution of the mismatched seed sites yielded 3′-pairing profiles at each register (Fig 4A).

 Clear evidence for stabilizing 3′ pairing was observed for miR-1 at registers 11–13 and for miR-155 at registers 10–13 and 15–17 (Fig 4C).
-Nonetheless, compared to 3′-site affinities observed for let-7a, affinities were somewhat lower for miR-1 and miR-155 (maximal KD fold-change values for 7nt of 3′ pairing, 43, 15, and 14 for let-7a, miR-1 and miR-155, respectively) (Fig 4D).
 As observed for let-7a, 3′-site affinity for miR-1 and miR-155 varied with the position and identity of the seed mismatch.
-The optimal register for 3′ pairing to miR-1 occurred at miRNA nucleotides 12–18, whereas the optimal register of 3′ pairing to miR-155 occurred at 15–21.
+The optimal register for 3′ pairing to miR-1 occurred at miRNA nucleotides 12–18, whereas the optimal register of 3′ pairing to miR-155 occurred at miRNA nucleotides 15–21 (Fig 4C and D).
 Thus, on the whole, the different optimal pairing registers observed for the three miRNAs (11–17, 12–18 and 15–21) concurred with the conclusion derived from pooling repression and conservation data from multiple miRNAs, which stated that optimal 3′ pairing centers on miRNA nucleotides 13–18 (Grimson).
-However, the current results revealed unanticipated differences between miRNAs in both the strength of pairing and optimal register of pairing.
+However, the current results revealed unanticipated differences between miRNAs in optimal register of pairing.
+We also observed differences between miRNAs in the strength of 3′ pairing; compared to 3′-site affinities observed for let-7a, affinities were somewhat lower for miR-1 and miR-155 (maximal KD fold-change values for 7nt of 3′ pairing, 43, 15, and 14 for let-7a, miR-1 and miR-155, respectively) (Fig 4D).
 Thus, our results indicate that the sequence of the miRNA, not common interactions with the protein, influence the contribution and the preferred register for 3′ pairing.

 These trends were recapitulated using AGO-RBNS data from random-sequence libraries (McGeary et al., 2018), albeit with more error due to lower counts of site occurrences, even when confining our analysis to shorter, 5-nt 3′ sites (Fig S4 ).
-Of the six miRNAs examined, lsy-6 had the highest-affinity 3′ pairing, up to 100-fold for a 5mer pairing to miRNA nucleotides 13-17.
-(Fig S4A).
-The cog-1 mRNA, which is the single known target of lsy-6, has two sites to the miRNA, each with potential to make four contiguous pairs of 3′-supplementary pairing (REF) (Fig S4B).
-We found that these two 3′ sites, by virtue of their optimal (or near-optimal) registers and loop lengths, confer XX-fold and YY-fold increases in binding affinity (Fig S4B), which is might be particularly important for lsy-6, which has a A/U-rich seed and the lowest-affinity canonical sites of the six miRNAs examined (McGeary).
+Of the six miRNAs examined, lsy-6 had the highest-affinity 3′ pairing—up to 100-fold for a 5-nt 3′ site pairing to miRNA nucleotides 13–17.
+In contrast, miR-7 had the lowest-affinity 3′ pairing, with little signal for a contribution of 5-nt 3′ sites detected above background (Fig S4).